The Cycloidal Curves

 Suppose a circle with radius r rolls along a curve f(x), and the circle starts at a point where f crosses the y-axis.
 A point on the circle traces a curve given by parametric equations C(x, y).
 What are the equations that define this path for the curve C?
 We know that when f(x) = 0, the curve is the cycloid.
 But we want to extend this to all curves f(x).

 We will find the path of the curve for a circle that “rolls on top” of the curve.
 First, we must find the curve P(x, y) that is traced by the center of the circle.
 This curve is parallel to f.
+(There are 2 circles shown at 2 different points.
+For the path of the center of the circle, consider any of these 2 circles.)
 A tangent line has been drawn at point (xt, f(xt)).
-The angle φ will enable us to find the curve P. The angle created by the tangent and the x-axis is equal to φ.
+The angle φ will enable us to define the curve P. The angle created by the tangent and the x-axis is equal to φ.
 Therefore, the measure of φ is given by:

 (ii) \(x_p = x_t - \frac{r\cdot f'(x_t)}{\sqrt{1+[f'(x_t)]^2}}\)